 These are the following scenarios, where Google is more likely to change/ rewrite title tags

 - Length: overly long titles and short titles

 - Using the same keyword more than once

 - Use of title separators, such as dashes “-” or pipes “|”

 This is stressful for website owners and SEO experts who have spent a lot of time constructing the perfect title tag.
 The title tag changes made by Google ranged from a single word to a complete rewriting.

 Can we prevent Google from making changes?

-However, there is a ray of hope at the end of the metadata tunnel.
-H1 tags are a key ranking component for Google, and matching the H1 to the title, even if it included regularly modified elements like pipes, reduces the risk of rewriting to just 20.6 percent.
+However, there is a glimmer of optimism within the metadata realm.
+H1 tags hold significant importance in Google’s ranking algorithms, and aligning the H1 tag with the title, even when it contains elements subject to frequent modification, like pipes, can substantially reduce the likelihood of a rewrite to just 20.6 percent.